 The remainder of the paper is structured as follows.
-Section 2 outlines a brief history of the Brazilian Unified Health System and of the Family Health Program and discusses their organizational structures.
-Section 3 describes the various datasets used in our statistical analysis.
+Section 2 outlines a brief history of the Brazilian Unified Health System and discusses its organizational structure.
+Section 3 describes the various datasets used in our analysis.
 Section 4 discusses our empirical strategy.
 Section 5 presents the results, Section 6 discusses robustness checks, and Section 7 provides a preliminary cost-effectiveness analysis.
 Finally, Section 8 concludes the paper.